Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/4-Deployment/deploy-to-azure-app-service/README.md

 - [Azure App Services](https://docs.microsoft.com/azure/app-service/)

-For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://docs.microsoft.com/azure/active-directory/develop/authentication-flows-app-scenarios).
+For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Microsoft Entra ID](https://docs.microsoft.com/azure/active-directory/develop/authentication-flows-app-scenarios).

 ## Community Help and Support